-- 13. This provides that the Order applies to the provision of Statutory Audit Services in the UK and that the Order applies in relation to Financial Years beginning on or after 1 January 2015. - 14.
+- 13. This provides that the Order applies to the provision of Statutory Audit Services in the UK.
+The Order comes into force on 1 January 2015 and applies in relation to Financial Years beginning on or after 1 January 2015. - 14.
 In view of the fact that the FTSE 100 and FTSE 250 indices incorporate a shifting class, with Companies periodically moving in and out of the listing, Article 1.3 provides that a Company is bound by the Order on entry into either index until such time as it exits both indices. - 15.
 In the Report we indicated that new entrants to the indices should be subject to the Order immediately upon entry.
 We consider that the provisions of the Order reflect good corporate governance which Companies that aspire to join either index are likely to follow, and in any event, the requirements of the Order can be taken into account and planned for by Companies outside the FTSE 350 listing.